Digital kinematic endpoints for dystonia clinical trials

 Frequency-Band Analysis for Dystonic Tremor

-Dystonic tremor typically presents in the 3-7 Hz range with irregular amplitude modulation, distinguishing it from the more regular 4-12 Hz pattern of essential tremor.
+Dystonic tremor presents with characteristic frequency-band and amplitude-modulation patterns distinct from essential tremor.
 NeuroQuantix spectral decomposition captures these frequency characteristics objectively.

 Published tremor physiology literature